Politics as the art of hypocrisy revealed (NZ style).

 new opposition leader John Key has announced that the National Party wants to maintain the ban.
 National also continues to be vulnerable to accusations of being too close to the United States, which cost it significant support at the 2005 election.
 If elected in 2008, the Nats will have more political room to work with us if they can build on progress made under this Government towards better US-NZ ties.
 A re-elected Labour Government will do the same.
 This visit provides a chance to encourage Clark to set the bar high.
 We may have setbacks along the way, but the better our mutual understanding of what each side can expect from each other, the less likely that these hiccups will undermine our progress.
 End Comment.
 Keegan”,2/03/2007

-12 thoughts on “Politics as the art of hypocrisy revealed (NZ style).
+12 Replies to “Politics as the art of hypocrisy revealed (NZ style).”

 Of all the things you could say having read the full post, you complain about the use of the formal word “cables” versus “email.”
 Arrggh!